 Storytelling applications are answers to communal human needs.
-The community recognizes the answer storytelling carries for those needs and seeks the people who can carry the task of answering the demand.
+The community recognizes the answer storytelling carries.
+It seeks the people who can answer the demand.
 In modern times those witnessing the telling do not necessarily have to know each other.
-You can come and leave the event as total strangers but while the telling is going on a communal sense is created.
+You can come and leave the event as total strangers.
+Still, as the telling goes on it creates a communal sense.

 Applied art is more commonly known as genre.
 Genre is a pattern that works according to a set of rules.
 Each genre has its own rules derived from human needs and the way they are met.
 Therefore “storytelling in organizations” cannot be an application of storytelling since “organizations” is not a human need.
 What we would rather find out before applying storytelling to an organizational setting is the human need looking for an answer, a way to settle.
 If storytelling can help, the right genre will be sought by the storyteller.
 If she is not fluent with the required genre, another teller who is should better take over.

 In the same way calling “visual storytelling” an application is also out of place.
 Isolating a core facet of the art and thinking it will carry all the characteristics and a benefit of the complete art is wrong.